daidodo/format-imports-vscode/README.md

     // Number of spaces to replace a TAB.
     "tabSize": 2,

-    // Indent lines with tabs instead of spaces.
+    // Indent lines with tabs or spaces.
 Valid values are 'tab' or 'space'.
     "tabType": "space",

     // Use single or double quotes.
 Valid values are 'single' or 'double'.